 Therefore, covenantal atonement is not new as the Old Covenant had Atonement Covenantal Atonement under the New Covenant is superior because the covenant is superior.

 8. The Joining of the Two Goats Together in Jesus

 So as we have seen, there are two goats required.
-One was sacrificed and then the Scapegoat had to be sent out into the wilderness by the ‘hand of a suitable man’.
-And that is is exactly as it happened with Jesus.
+The high priest sacrificed one, and then the scapegoat had to be sent out into the wilderness by the ‘hand of a suitable man’, And that is what happened with Jesus.

 A. The High Priest Sentenced Him to Death as the Sin Offering.

 Then the high priest tore his clothes, saying, “He has spoken blasphemy!
 What further need do we have of witnesses?
 Look, now you have heard His blasphemy!
 What do you think?”Matthew 26:65-66

 They answered and said, “He is deserving of death.”

 B. The Hand of a Suitable Man (Simon) Sent Him Outside the Camp as the Scapegoat

 Remember how they had to find a suitable man to take the scapegoat out into the wilderness?